Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Introduction

-In contrast, continuous diffusion language models, which represent and denoise subwords in a continuous space, do not rely on such approximations \cite{li2022diffusion, dieleman2022continuous}.
+In contrast, continuous diffusion language models, which represent and denoise tokens in a continuous space, do not rely on such an approximation~\cite{li2022diffusion, dieleman2022continuous}.
 As a result, they can perform accurate parallel generation through a \textit{deterministic} evolution driven by a velocity or score function \cite{lipman2022flow, albergo2023stochastic, song2020score}.
-Perhaps most interestingly, this makes them compatible with recent advances in few-step distillation methods that learn the \textit{flow map}, an operator that directly transports noise to data in as few as one function evaluation \cite{boffi2025build,boffi2025flowmapmatchingstochastic}.
-Yet, despite their potential advantages, a widely held belief is that continuous diffusion language models underperform their discrete counterparts~\cite{sahoo2025diffusion, pynadath2025candi}, leading practitioners to prioritize discrete methods in recent years~\cite{nie2025large, khanna2025mercury}.
+Most interestingly, this makes them compatible with recent advances in few-step distillation methods that learn the \textit{flow map}, an operator that directly transports noise to data in as few as one function evaluation \cite{boffi2025build,boffi2025flowmapmatchingstochastic}.
+Yet, despite these potential advantages, a widely held belief is that continuous diffusion language models underperform their discrete counterparts~\cite{sahoo2025diffusion, pynadath2025candi}, leading practitioners to prioritize discrete methods in recent years~\cite{nie2025large, khanna2025mercury}.

-In this work, \textbf{we challenge this widespread belief}, showing that continuous diffusion language models formulated via flow matching and flow maps can be higher-performing and faster than previously believed (\Cref{fig:pareto}).
-We argue that their observed weak performance stems from suboptimal design, such as the choice of temporal weighting, rather than an inherent limitation of the model class.
-In particular, our approach (\Cref{fig:overview}) reaches the performance of state-of-the-art (SoTA) discrete diffusion models and exceeds them in the few-step regime.

-Overall, our \textbf{main contributions} are: \begin{itemize} \item We build $\flowvel$, a powerful flow-based language model, via a principled reexamination of design choices that reveals the root of underperformance in prior methods. \item We introduce $\flowmap$, a flow map language model capable of few-step generation, by expanding $\flowvel$ via efficient distillation methods. \item We validate our approach empirically on the One Billion Word (LM1B) and OpenWebText (OWT) datasets. $\flowvel$ is competitive in generation quality with SoTA discrete diffusion LMs, while $\flowmap$ beats recent few-step LMs, nearing their 8-step quality at \textit{one step}. \end{itemize}